jtlunaSB/MNL_Codebook/CodeBook.md

 > [!CAUTION]
 > Unlike the major/minor rewards which were mutually exclusive, specific reward categories might overlap.
 For instance, an instrumental reward (receiving a cape item in Minecraft) is also a status reward (the cape carries status), or a social reward (a pleasant, interactive conversation with an AI in a TellTale game) may count as an instrumental reward (raising "relationship points" with the associated character).

+##### Reward-Opportunities

+Not recieving a reward does not automatically count as a punishment.
+A punishment is not the negation of a reward, rather, it _adds_ something which the player would _not_ want to happen.

 ---

 ### Instrumental Rewards